bw2/bw2.github.io/2022-06-01-phenotype-based-prioritization2-LIRICAL-vs-exomiser.md

 <img width="800" alt="LIRICAL and Exomiser rank distributions" src="https://user-images.githubusercontent.com/6240170/171470046-0a114cbd-215d-404f-b526-d7f80d085d83.png">

-Both Exomiser and LIRICAL rank the correct gene among the top 5 results for 49 out of 75 cases.
+Both Exomiser and LIRICAL rank the correct gene among the top-5 results for 49 out of 75 (65%) of cases.

 Interestingly, LIRICAL and Exomiser ranks aren't well correlated (R^2 is 0.05) as this plot shows: